OUR TEAM

 “Being able to feel safe with other people is probably the most important aspect of mental health; safe connections are fundamental to meaningful and satisfying lives.” – Bessel Van der Kolk

-Tiffany’s welcoming and compassionate nature allows her to be able to hold space for her patients, as well as help them navigate through the healing process.
-One of the most invaluable lessons that she has learned is that individuals have a vast capacity for courage, love, and forgiveness.
-She has learned many lessons from her clients, which have aided her in being the best therapist that she can be.
+Tiffany’s welcoming and compassionate nature allows her to be able to hold space for her clients, as well as help them navigate through the healing process.
+One of the most invaluable lessons she has learned is that individuals have a vast capacity for courage, love, and forgiveness.
+Tiffany has learned many lessons from her clients, which have aided her in being the best therapist she can be.

 Mircah-Estime,-LMSW-Licensed-Social-Worker-Embrace-Therapy